Two pieces of a fallen tree with the words Beginning at the End.

 Thea Spittle

-Thea Spittle (she/her) is an independent curator and writer based in Akron, Ohio.
+Thea (she/her) is an independent curator and writer based in Akron, Ohio.
 She collaborates alongside artists to produce exhibitions, publications and public programs for the greater Northeast Ohio community.
 Spittle holds a Master of Arts in Curatorial Studies from the Center for Curatorial Studies at Bard College, Annandale-on-Hudson, New York and a Bachelor of Arts in Art History and Spanish from Hamilton College, Clinton, New York.
 Her first curatorial project, the sunroom, was in a Cleveland Heights home, and showcased site-specific installations throughout the home and its yard.
 She served as co-curator for CAN Triennial 2022 producing exhibitions at Zygote Press, Morgan Paper Conservancy and artNEO.
 She currently co-directs Gallery 2602 with Deidre McPherson, a roaming exhibition and public programming platform situated within community spaces.
 She has written essays for Cleveland Institute of Art, CAN Journal and Gallery 2602 and moderated the panel discussion Who Curates Contemporary Art? at Cleveland Museum of Art.

 Michael Russell II on left and Antwoine Washington on right sitting on the steps of the gallery.